 2021 Subaru Crosstrek vs Mazda CX-30

-The base model of the Subaru Crosstrek has a 6.5-inch touchscreen with Bluetooth, Apple CarPlay, and Android Auto.
-All of the other trims have SiriusXM to expand the entertainment choices for drivers, and they also have Wi-Fi capability.
-The higher trims have eight-inch touchscreens, and customers would have the option to integrated a navigation program into the more advanced infotainment systems.
+The base model of the Subaru Crosstrek features a 6.5-inch touchscreen with Bluetooth, Apple CarPlay, and Android Auto functionality.
+All other trims offer SiriusXM for expanded entertainment options while Wi-Fi connectivity is standard.
+Higher trims boast eight-inch screens with navigation programs integrated into more advanced infotainment systems for even greater convenience.

 To avoid overpaying on a new car, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 These free services will offer you the lowest prices and supply you with multiple competing price quotes.
 You will know the best price before you visit the dealer.